-During the install process, the install program queries the Windows Registry to make sure that the "bit level" being installed matches the bit level of Microsoft Office.
+During the install process of modern versions of Jet Reports, the install program queries the Windows Registry to determine the "bit level" of Microsoft Office.

 to determine what version of MS Office is installed.

 If you are using a 64-bit version of Windows and the version of Office could be either a 32-bit or 64-bit edition, the Jet install program will then query the Registry to find out which edition is present.